tfleck/train-challenge/README.md

 To further harden this project, the Azure Functions could be put on a private VNet without internet access and be connected to APIM internally.
 In this example, to save on cost, the Azure Function instance is open to the internet (but still requires an API key to access that only APIM uses).

 Inside of the API itself, the query parameters are strictly validated as float values, preventing the malicious insertion of other arbitrary data that might compromise or otherwise negatively affect the API service.

+### Testing
+Unit testing is implemented using Pytest, Coverage, and Tox.
+These libraries all work together to provide a good experience for quality testing.
+Test runs and results are neatly integrated in VS Code, not only highlighting pass/fail but visualizing code coverage as well with the Coverage Gutters extension.
+Tox is useful for release testing so that validation of the test suite can be easily performed across multiple Python versions all at once in parallel.
+This is a great way to identify and prevent regressions.

+### Future Improvements
+ - By upgrading the tier of the APIM instance, we can improve performance by including an internal request cache, as well as enabling a developer portal for users to sign up for the service, get api keys and see code samples.
+ - Data from train operators, such as SEPTA, can be further integrated in order to provide real time information on available train routes, what time they leave, etc.
+ - Change the next train portion of the API to account for multiple trains going in the same direction to pick the one that is closest to the user in a suitable travel time.
+ - The Google Maps API could be used to provide exact navigation instructions to the user as opposed to a link that opens directions.
+This could be useful if a dataset information about specific train stations were available that could give users additional help, such as which door to enter a station from in order to reach the desired track fastest.
+Another use for this could be returning the nearest station by travel time not by cartesian distance, this approach could also account for factors such as traffic or blockages which would be accounted for in live walking time estimates.